splunkcep/azure-vpn-client/README.md

 1. In the Azure VPN Client, select the imported profile.
 2. Click **Connect**.
-3. Ask the trainer for an EntraID.
+3. Ask your instructor for an EntraID.
 4. Authenticate using the configured method.
 5. Once connected, you’ll have secure access to the CEP Training environment.